 Marienehe - 5th stop - for a 20min tram ride through green outer suburbs built during the GDR and National Socialist eras clearly showing the different architectural styles, past the former Neptune Shipyard, now a shopping centre, down the main street of the old working class apartment area and through Doberaner Platz, now a trendy Bistro and cafe precinct.

-Up the stairs, turn right across the overhead bridge, turn left down the slope to the tram platform, cross the tram lines and take a #1 or #5 tram to any of the three city stops - Kröpeliner Tor, Lange Straße or Neuer Markt.
+At the station go up the stairs, turn right across the overhead bridge, turn left down the slope to the tram platform, cross the tram lines and take a #1 or #5 tram to any of the three city stops - Kröpeliner Tor, Lange Straße or Neuer Markt.

 Holbein Platz - 7th stop - for a 10 min tram ride past the former Neptune Shipyard, now a shopping centre, and down the main street of the old working class apartment area now home to many of our 15,000 university students.

-Down the stairs to street level, cross the tram lines and take a #1 or #5 tram to any of the three city stops - Kröpeliner Tor, Lange Straße or Neuer Markt
+At the station go down the stairs to street level, cross the tram lines and take a #1 or #5 tram to any of the three city stops - Kröpeliner Tor, Lange Straße or Neuer Markt

 Park Strasse - 8th stop - for a 5 min tram ride past old working-class apartments and through Doberaner Platz, now a trendy Bistro and cafe area.

-Down the stairs to street level, turn left through the subway ,then right to the street, cross the tram lines and take a #6 tram to any of the three city stops - Kröpeliner Tor, Lange Straße or Neuer Markt
+At the station go down the stairs to street level, turn left through the subway ,then right to the street, cross the tram lines and take a #6 tram to any of the three city stops - Kröpeliner Tor, Lange Straße or Neuer Markt

 Rostock Hauptbahnhof - 9th stop - for a 5 min tram ride past villas built for the wealthy in the late 1800's but now mostly divided into apartments and offices, past the city walls and the Stein Tor - once the city's second most important gate.